wiserim/Skew/README.md

   <img src="https://raw.githubusercontent.com/wiserim/skew/master/assets/logo.png" alt="Skew">
 </p>

-**Skew** is a standalone JavaScript library for performing skew transformations DOM elements measured in pixels.
-It calculates skew based on size of element.
+**Skew** is a standalone JavaScript library for performing skew transformations of DOM elements measured in pixels.
+It allows to keep element's skew by the same amount of pixels even after it's resize.

 **Features:**
 * calculation of skew transformation measured in pixels,